 Giraffe Conservation Status

-Latest estimates by GCF and IUCN indicate that giraffe numbers have plummeted across Africa by ~40% to <100,000 individuals in the past two decades.
+Latest estimates by GCF and IUCN indicate that giraffe numbers have plummeted across Africa by ~40% to <100,000 individuals in the past three decades.
 This is due to a number of factors including habitat loss, habitat degradation and habitat fragmentation coupled with human population growth and illegal hunting (poaching).

 At the same time, limited conservation efforts and research have been undertaken on giraffe across Africa.
 Giraffe, as a species, have been uplisted to ‘Vulnerable’ on the IUCN Red List of Threatened Species in December 2016.
 This new conservation status assessment of giraffe as a species was submitted by the IUCN SSC Giraffe & Okapi Specialist Group with the support of GCF and other partners.
 Updated assessments for most of the nine currently recognised subspecies are currently under review by the IUCN and updated status assessments are expected to be released in mid 2017.

 To develop a baseline, GCF has compiled historical and current data on giraffe numbers, distribution and threats from across their range in Africa into giraffe conservation country profiles per range state.
 This work has been undertaken collaboratively with African governments, NGOs, Universities, IUCN and independent researchers.
 The analysis of the data does not only support the first-ever detailed Red List assessment of giraffe and most of their subspecies, but will hopefully aid in the compilation of the first-ever detailed reports on giraffe conservation status in Africa.